 The final exam is designed to give you an opportunity to make connections across material from the whole course.
-The exam will consist of five questions, of which you are required to answer four of your choosing.
-This is an open-book exam which should take about 2 hours to complete.
-However, it will be available for 48 hours to allow you to schedule around your other obligations and avoid complications for those completing the exam in different time zones.
+The exam will consist of multiple choice and short answer questions (the latter of which you will be asked to answer a subset of your choosing).
+This exam should take about 2 hours to complete, but you will have 3 hours to write it in order to reduce the stress that time pressure creates.